Boomer Sooner: Gabriel late TD pass as No. 12 Oklahoma beats No. 3 Texas in Red River rivalry

 The Longhorns had gone for it on fourth down, but Xavier Worthy was hit immediately short of the goal line after a quick pass from Ewers.
 Oklahoma then drove 72 yards before Zach Schmit’s 45-yard field goal attempt came up short.

-For Sankey, it was his first trip to the State Fair of Texas for one of college football's most storied rivalries.
+For Sankey, it was his first trip to one of college football's most storied rivalries.
 Mayfield, with Tampa Bay in its open date of this NFL season, and actor and Texas superfan Matthew McConaughey were also present.

-Ewers, who had four TD passes in last year's 49-0 romp over the Sooners, threw interceptions on the first two drives Saturday.
-But the game was tied after a wild sequence that included those two picks and blocked punt recovered for a touchdown by Texas' Malik Muhammad.
+Ewers, who had four TD passes in last year’s romp over the Sooners, threw his interceptions on the first two drives.
+But the game was tied 7-7 after a wild sequence that included those two picks and blocked punt recovered for a touchdown by Texas’ Malik Muhammad.

-The Sooners led 20-17 after when Schmit kicked a 26-yard field goal, his second of the game, on the final play of the first half.
-They opened the second half with a 13-play, 75-yard drive that ended on Tawee Walker's 1-yard TD run and made it 27-17.

 THE TAKEAWAY